howbizarre/thoughts/content/en/thoughts/hello-world.md

 **JavaScript** provides immense freedom for writing, declaring, invoking, binding, parallelism, asynchrony, and more.
 It has well-known patterns for various aspects of programming models.
 You can use it for both back-end and front-end development.
 There are many large organizations and a huge community that contribute to its development.

 But this freedom also has its drawbacks.
 There is no compiler to protect you.
 There is no unified debugging model.
-There is no correct way to write production code. ***TypeScript*** softens many of JavaScript's problems.
-It is not a panacea.
-It is not easy to configure, but it provides a much more structured approach to the development and maintenance of code.
+There is no correct way to generate the final/production code. **TypeScript** helps alleviate some of the problems of JavaScript.
+It is not a panacea and sometimes it is not easy to configure, especially when working with shared data models between front-end and back-end, but it provides a much more structured approach to the development, maintenance, and delivery of code.

 ## The others

-**Vite**, **Node**, **Express**, **MongoDB**, **Firebase**, and a few more you will encounter around.
+**Vite**, **Node**, **Express**, **MongoDB**, **NPM**, **Firebase** complement my current technology stack.

 Vite is my personal choice for development.
 And not just for Vue projects.
 Sometimes I use **Parcel**, but for specific solutions.

-Firebase is my BaaS (Backend as a Service).
-Authentication, authorization, document driven data (I don't like SQL, but I love JSON), hosting, etc.
+I also work with other "metro" technologies like **Nest**, **ElectronJS** & **React Native**, **bun**, etc., but most of them are for small or personal projects.